How to Format an eBook in Word: A 9-Step Guide.

 Each step in the process of creating an eBook is crucial.
-Of all the steps involved, eBook formatting is highly demanding and tough for both authors and publishers.
-Though formatting an eBook can seem like a tough task, but it is significant to publish.
+Of all the steps involved, formatting an eBook is highly demanding and tough for both authors and publishers.

-It is the writer’s dream to publish their book for the world to read, and it also their responsibility to ensure the eBook is entirely ready for publication.
+eBook formatting can seem like a tough task, but it is significant to self-publish.
+It is the writer’s dream to publish their book for the world to read.
+It is also their responsibility to ensure the eBook is entirely ready for publication.

 - eBook readability is dependent on the formatting.
 Only a well-formatted eBook can ensure an enjoyable reading experience.

 - An eBook has to be rid of any minor errors.
 You should pay attention to all the major and minor aspects.
-For instance, paragraphs, margins, font, style, and many more aspects have to be taken care of.
+For instance, paragraph styles, margins, font, style, title page, copyright page, and many more aspects must be taken care of.

-- Like traditional books, cover design and interior book design is immensely significant.
+- Like a traditional print book, cover design and interior book design is immensely significant.
 It increases the reader’s curiosity, appeals to them, and enhances the reading experience.

-- Not just the design of an eBook, it also makes sure eBook can be read in all possible devices and platforms.
+- The design of an ePUB file also makes sure eBooks can be read on all possible devices and platforms.

-There are a number of online tools that help you with formatting an eBook.
+Several online tools help you with formatting an eBook.
 You can also hire a professional to make the task easier and less stressful.

 Important Formatting Tips

 Before you get the manuscript ready for formatting, it is always better to go through the original document again.
-Follow certain formatting rules to make your manuscript ready for conversion.
-Here are a few tips to begin with:
+Follow certain formatting rules to make your manuscript ready for conversion process.
+Here are a few tips for beginning with:

 Proofread your manuscript again to ensure the content is error-free.
 Read and check thoroughly for grammar, proper spelling, and syntax.
 It is better to be prepared now than find some minor mistakes later.

 Use standard fonts.
 Don’t think of fancy fonts while publishing an eBook.
-It hinders with seamless reading, and it is crucial to note that not all fonts are supported by eReaders and apps.
-Make sure you use standard font sizes like 12 pt. for text, and 14 to 18 pt. for chapter titles.
+It hinders seamless reading, and it is crucial to note that eReaders and apps support not all fonts.
+Make sure you use standard font sizes like 12 pt. for text and 14 to 18 pt. for chapter headings.

 Mind the Spaces:

-Usually, paragraphs and whole text might get justified in Word.
-The lines are paragraphs are spaced accordingly, and the manuscript ends up having unwanted spaces in between.
+Usually, paragraphs and whole text might get justified in the Word processing program.
+The paragraphs in the eBook are intended accordingly, and the manuscript ends up having unwanted spaces in between.
 Ensure that the document doesn’t have unnecessary spaces and gaps.

 Get the Manuscript Ready:

 it is important to get the whole manuscript ready, including the front and back matter.
-Review the document again to make sure you have the parts ready and in order.
+Review your Word documents again to make sure you have the parts ready and in order.

-If you are planning to self-publish an eBook, you need be aware of the formatting process and softwares as well. eBook formatting softwares help you set the eBook for digital publication.
-There are many apps and online softwares that help you with formatting an eBook.
-Here is a list of eBook formatting softwares that will help you make a choice.
+If you are planning to self-publish an eBook, you need to be aware of the formatting process and software. eBook formatting software helps you set the eBook for digital publication.
+There are many apps and online software that help you with formatting an eBook.
+Here is a list of formatting software that will help you make a choice.

-It is tool exclusively available in Mac for book creation.
-It helps you to professionally format your eBook.
+It is a tool exclusively available in Mac for book creation.
+It helps Mac users to format their eBook professionally.
 The book styles and formatting options are professional and visually appealing.
-It is slightly expensive than other softwares available.
+It is slightly expensive than other software available.

-It is one of the softwares that’s hugely popular among writers.
+It is one of the software that’s hugely popular among writers.
 It has efficient organizational functions which allow writers to organize the notes, research, and structure.
-It also has formatting options that helps to meet writer’s needs.
+It also has formatting options that help to meet the writer’s needs.
 The software is mainly designed to help with creating an eBook.
 So, if you are looking for exclusive formatting software, Scrivener might not be the best choice.

 It is software launched by Adobe that has beautiful templates and layouts for books.
-It helps the writer design their books and get it ready for digital publication.
-The option of audio, video, and animation is available here.
+It helps the writer design their books and get them ready for digital publication.
+The option of audio, video and animation is available here.
 InDesign is slightly technical and expensive.
 So, it might be difficult for both aspiring writers and published.

-Microsoft Word is the often used by many people while making an eBook.
-It is commonly used to the text document ready.
-If you aren’t keen on learning, or comfortable using any other formatting software, Word is the easy option.
-Minimal formatting of text can be done here but it is advisable to use other formatting software to design the eBook.
+Often many people use Microsoft Word while making an eBook.
+It is a commonly used free tool to get the text document ready.
+If you aren’t keen on learning or comfortable using any other formatting software, Word is the easy option.
+Minimal formatting of text can be done here.
+Still, it is advisable to use other formatting software to design and format your eBook.

-It is a fact thatonly a well formatted eBook will give the reader an enjoyable reading experience.
-You can have good content and brilliant cover, but if your book is not formatted properly, it hinders the reading experience.
+It is a fact that only a well-formatted eBook will give the reader an enjoyable reading experience.
+You can have good content and a brilliant cover.
+Still, if your book is not formatted properly, it hinders the reading experience.

-There are many writers who use Microsoft Word to format their eBook, and needn’t be such a difficult task
+Many writers use Microsoft Word to format their ebooks, and it needn’t be such a difficult task.

 Steps to Format an eBook in Word

-There are many writers who start writing their first book in Word.
-It is one of the widely used processor for different writing purposes.
+Many writers start writing their first book in Word.
+It is one of the widely used processors for different writing purposes.
 Many authors and educators use Word to edit and format their books since it offers numerous formatting options.